Healthy Watergate Salad

-I really wanted to use fresh pineapple but when I tested the recipe with it, something always tasted off so I’m using canned crushed pineapple (that’s packed in juice not syrup) for the recipe.
+- I really wanted to use fresh pineapple but when I tested the recipe with it, something always tasted off so I’m using canned crushed pineapple (that’s packed in juice not syrup) for the recipe.
 The flavor is perfect and it brings a familiar texture to the dish as well.

-Instead of the pudding mix, I opted to use vanilla Greek yogurt (I like Siggi’s) blended with spinach for the green color and a little almond extract.
+- Instead of the pudding mix, I opted to use vanilla Greek yogurt (I like Siggi’s) blended with spinach for the green color and a little almond extract.
 And of course, for the pistachio flavor I’m using chopped pistachios!

-For the whipped cream, I recommend using frozen coconut whipped cream.
+- For the whipped cream, I recommend using frozen coconut whipped cream.
 I tried making the recipe with homemade coconut whip several times, but none of those batches turned out.
 The homemade coconut cream separated and became thick.
 Plus, I found that the store-bought coconut whipped cream added the best fluff and sweetness, making this healthier watergate salad more similar to the real deal.
 I recommend using the SoDelicious Coco Whip.

-At first, I skipped the marshmallows all together, but in a couple test batches I added chopped dates to replace the marshmallows and I really liked the substitution.
+- At first, I skipped the marshmallows all together, but in a couple test batches I added chopped dates to replace the marshmallows and I really liked the substitution.
 The dates are optional for the recipe, but I think they are fun addition if you want to find surprise bites of soft and sweet throughout the “salad.”

-Ingredients in Healthy Watergate Salad
+How to Make Healthy Watergate Salad

 If you’re like me and grew up with this salad, I hope you like this healthier version.
 I can’t wait to hear what you think!